-On November 11, 2010, AE Liquidation Inc. filed an action in the United States Bankruptcy Court for the District of Delaware (AE Liquidation, Inc., et al., v Astronics Advanced Electronic Systems Corp.) seeking to recover \$1.4 million of alleged preferential payments received from Eclipse Aviation Corporation.
+On November 11, 2010, AE Liquidation Inc. filed an action in the United States Bankruptcy Court for the District of Delaware (AE Liquidation, Inc., et al v.
+Luminescent Systems Inc., and AE Liquidation, Inc., et al., v Astronics Advanced Electronic Systems Corp.) seeking to recover \$1.4 million of alleged preferential payments received from Eclipse Aviation Corporation.
 The Company disputes the Trustee's allegations and believes any loss, as a result of future proceedings would not have a material adverse effect on our business.
 We intend to defend this claim vigorously.